amandasposito/amandasposito.github.io/_drafts/2021-01-05-macro-ecto-custom-on-conflict.md

 )
 ```

-We need to write a macro that will take a list of fields, and build a fragment passing the field's name.
+We need to write a macro that will take a list of fields and build a fragment passing the field's name.

-For every schema that we create on Ecto, we will have a [__schema__](https://hexdocs.pm/ecto/Ecto.Schema.html#module-reflection) function that can be used for runtime instrospection of the schema.
+For every schema that we create on Ecto, we will have a [__schema__](https://hexdocs.pm/ecto/Ecto.Schema.html#module-reflection) function that can be used for runtime introspection of the schema.
 We will use it to fetch all non-virtual fields from the schema.

 ```elixir
 User.__schema__(:fields)